Here is my take on Chinese music and movies. My tastes only, no apologies. If you're onto something that I've missed, please let me know.

 Stylish gun, action, or cop/triad movies:

 * Infernal Affairs, Infernal Affairs II, Infernal Affairs III.
-Still hasn't been beaten as the ultimate cop /triad film.
+Still hasn't been beaten as the ultimate undercovercop /triad film, and there are a lot of those.

 * Invisible Target (Wu Jing, Nicholas Tse, the rest all good)